skante93/workflows/algofab_features/download/api.md

 * __[adresse of API Server]__ : is the adress of the API server
 * __[id resource]__ : is the ID of the resource to be downloaded
 * __accept_licence__ : required query parameter to make users remember that there is a licence to read and agree to.
 If its value is not true, the download fails.
-* __accept_licence__ : required query parameter to make users remember that there is a terms of use to read and agree to.
+* __accept_terms_of_use__ : required query parameter to make users remember that there is a terms of use to read and agree to.
 If its value is not true, the download fails.

-_Note: we saved the response as resource.zip, this will work only if the original archive uploaded byt the resource's maintainer was a zip file.
-To know what kind of format to expect you can [query the API Server about the resource's information]() and learn the extension of the archive (field XXX)._

 ### Response